Thierry-Dumont/RKkit/README.md

 2/3, for example, is directly evaluated as a float (0.66666...).
 This is a Python intrinsic, and cannot be avoided.
-So as you need to enter an algebraic (real) number or a rational, you _must_ write QQ(2/3) or AA(2/3) or 2/QQ(3) or 2/AA(3).
+So as you need to enter an algebraic (real) number or a rational, you _must_ write QQ(2/3) or AA(2/3) or 2/QQ(3) or 2/AA(3) instead of 2/3.
+Again, have a look at methods/formula.py.

 Have a look at "GoodAndBad.ipynb": this notebook shows this more in details.

 * __Then__, the best is to look at the notebook _Example1.ipynb_ and